tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 "Post-Quantum Algorithm": An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
 Examples of quantum-resistant digital signature schemes include ML-DSA, Falcon and SLH-DSA.

-# ML-DSA Signatures in IKEv2 {#ml-dsa}
+# Specifying ML-DSA within IKEv2 {#ml-dsa}

 ML-DSA [FIPS204] is a digital signature algorithm (part of the CRYSTALS suite) based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
 The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky, that leverages rejection sampling to render lattice based FS schemes compact and secure.
-Dilithium uses uniform distribution over small integers for computing coefficients in error vectors, which makes the scheme easier to implement.
+ML-DSA uses uniform distribution over small integers for computing coefficients in error vectors, which makes the scheme easier to implement.

-Dilithium offers both deterministic and randomized signing and is instantiated with 3 parameter sets for the security categories 2, 3 and 5.
-Security properties of Dilithium are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.
+ML-DSA offers both deterministic and randomized signing and is instantiated with 3 parameter sets for the security categories 2, 3 and 5.
+Security properties of ML-DSA are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.
 This document specifies the use of the ML-DSA algorithm in IKEv2 at three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.

-In the case of Dilithium, it internally incorporates the necessary hash operations as part of its signing algorithm.
-Dilithium directly takes the original message, applies a hash function internally, and then uses the resulting hash value for the signature generation process.
+In the case of ML-DSA, it internally incorporates the necessary hash operations as part of its signing algorithm.
+ML-DSA directly takes the original message, applies a hash function internally, and then uses the resulting hash value for the signature generation process.
 However, ML-DSA signatures may require the signing procedure to be repeated several times for a signature to be produced.
 To optimize performance and prevent rehashing with each attempt, ML-DSA implementations can make use of pre-hashing the message.
 Pre-hashing, however, assigns an additional computational requirement to the verifier, as they must also hash the message before signature verification.
 Additionally, pre-hashing reintroduces the weakness that hash collisions directly yield signature forgeries.
 As a result, while pre-hashing can enhance the predictability of performance, it may not always lead to improved efficiency in ML-DSA usage.

 TBD: I haven't come across any discussions in other specifications regarding the use of pre-hashing with ML-DSA.
 Is there a specific need for pre-hashing with ML-DSA in the context of IKEv2?

 ML-DSA offers both deterministic and randomized signing.
 By default ML-DSA signatures are non-deterministic, the private random seed rho' is pseudorandomly derived from the signer’s private key, the message, and a 256-bit string, rnd - where rnd should be generated by an approved Random Bit Generator (RBG).
-In the deterministic version, rng is instead a 256-bit constant string.
+In the deterministic version, rnd is instead a 256-bit constant string.
 In the context of signature-based authentication in IKEv2, the composition of the data used for generating a digital signature is unique for each IKEv2 session.
-This uniqueness arises because the data includes session-specific information such as nonces, cryptographic parameters, and identifiers.
+This uniqueness arises because the data used for signature creation includes session-specific information such as nonces, cryptographic parameters, and identifiers.
 If ML-DSA is used as an authentication method within the IKEv2 protocol, the deterministic version of ML-DSA MUST be used.

-The performance characteristics of Dilithium and Falcon may differ based on the specific implementation and hardware platform.
-Generally, Dilithium is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
+The performance characteristics of ML-DSA and Falcon may differ based on the specific implementation and hardware platform.
+Generally, ML-DSA is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
 The main potential downsides of Falcon refer to the non-triviality of its algorithms and the need for floating point arithmetic support in order to support Gaussian-distributed random number sampling where the other lattice schemes use the less efficient but easier to support uniformly-distributed random number sampling.
 Implementers of Falcon need to be aware that Falcon signing is highly susceptible to side-channel attacks, unless constant-time 64-bit floating-point operations are used.
 This requirement is extremely platform-dependent, as noted in NIST's report.
-SLH-DSA offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to Dilithium and Falcon.

-# Specifying ML-DSA within IKEv2
+# Specifying SLH-DSA within IKEv2 {#slh-dsa}

+SLH-DSA [FIPS205] utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature.
+This property eliminates the need for maintaining state information during the signing process.
+SLH-DSA is designed to sign up to 2^64 messages and it offers three security levels.
+The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
+This document specifies the use of the SLH-DSA algorithm in IKEv2 at three security levels, which are used to generate the SLH-DSA hypertree.
+It includes the small (S) or fast (F) versions of the algorithm and allows for the use of either SHA-256 [FIPS180] or SHAKE256 [FIPS202] as the hash function.
+The following combinations are defined:

+* SLH-DSA-128S-SHAKE
+* SLH-DSA-128F-SHAKE
+* SLH-DSA-128S-SHA2
+* SLH-DSA-128F-SHA2
+* SLH-DSA-192S-SHAKE
+* SLH-DSA-192F-SHAKE
+* SLH-DSA-256S-SHAKE
+* SLH-DSA-256F-SHAKE

+SLH-DSA offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to ML-DSA and Falcon.
+SLH-DSA does not introduce a new hardness assumption beyond those inherent to the underlying hash functions.
+It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
+The advantages and disadvantages of SLH-DSA over other signature algorithms is discussed in Section 3.1 of {{?I-D.draft-ietf-cose-sphincs-plus}}.
+While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
+This ensures the continued security of systems and protocols that utilize SLH-DSA for digital signatures.

 # Security Considerations

-ML-DSA is modeled under existentially unforgeable digital signatures with respect to an adaptive chosen message attack (EUF-CMA).
+ML-DSA and SLH-DSA are modeled under existentially unforgeable digital signatures with respect to an adaptive chosen message attack (EUF-CMA).

 ML-DSA-44, ML-DSA-65, and ML-DSA-87 are designed to offer security comparable with the SHA-256/SHA3-256, AES-192, and AES-256 respectively.
+Simiarly, SLH-DSA-128{S,F}-{SHA2,SHAKE}, SLH-DSA-192{S,F}-SHAKE, and SLH-DSA-128{S,F}-SHAKE are designed to offer security comparable with the SHA-256/SHA3-256, AES-192, and AES-256 respectively.

-The Security Considerations section of {{?I-D.ietf-lamps-dilithium-certificates}} applies to this specification as well.
+The Security Considerations section of {{?I-D.ietf-lamps-dilithium-certificates}} and {{?I-D.ietf-lamps-cms-sphincs-plus}} applies to this specification as well.

 # IANA Considerations

 IANA is requested to update the registry of IKEv2 authentication methods in [IANA-IKEv2] to include the following ML-DSA variants: ML-DSA-44, ML-DSA-65, and ML-DSA-87.

+IANA is also requested to update the registry of IKEv2 authentication methods in [IANA-IKEv2] to include the following SLH-DSA variants: SLH-DSA-128S-SHAKE, SLH-DSA-128F-SHAKE, SLH-DSA-128S-SHA2, SLH-DSA-128F-SHA2, SLH-DSA-192S-SHAKE, SLH-DSA-192F-SHAKE, SLH-DSA-256S-SHAKE, and SLH-DSA-256F-SHAKE.

 # Acknowledgements
 {:numbered="false"}